Indonesia's losing candidates urge court to disqualify president-elect | Politics

 CALL FOR NEUTRALITY Challenges to election outcomes are typical in Indonesia and the court is expected to hand down its decision on April 22.

-"Was the 2024 election held freely, honestly, and justly?
+"Was the 2024 election held freely, honestly, and justly?"
 Anies asked the court.
 "Allow us to answer: No. What happened was the opposite."
 Prabowo has maintained he won clearly and fairly.
-Anies' presentation lacked evidence, his legal team said on Wednesday.
+Both candidates' presentation lacked evidence, his legal team said on Wednesday, adding there had never been a re-run of a presidential election in Indonesian history.

 Ganjar's team asked the court to order an election re-run by June 26, disqualifying Prabowo and his running mate Gibran Rakabuming Raka, who is Jokowi's son, saying his last-minute inclusion on the ticket had unfairly influenced the vote.
 Jokowi's "nepotism and abuse of power" regarding the election violated the constitution, they added, citing Gibran's candidacy and appointment of his supporters in regional roles.